FinnAppel/FinnAppel/README.md

 I spend a lot of time coding in **Python**, and I love working on **Arduino** projects.

 - 🏢 Currently working at **BMW Van Poelgeest** in Amsterdam
-- 🖥️ Focus: Work, hobbies.
+- 🖥️ Focus: Work, hobbies
 - 💻 Always looking for new coding challenges

 Feel free to check out my repositories! 🚀